drrtrana/CS207-HW01B/README.md

 **Problem 1**

 **1.** In the main/java directory, create an immutable class named `Time`.
 (Remember that objects created from an immutable class cannot have its content changed.)
 It should include the following:
 - Three private integer instance variables named `hour`, `min`, `sec`, and a char named `meridiem`.
-Run the code analyzers and commit your code now.
 - A default constructor that sets the `hour` instance variable to `12`, the `min` and `sec` instance variables to `0`, and the `meridiem` instance variable to `'A'`.
-Run the code analyzers and commit your code now.
 - A constructor that takes three integer parameters (in the specific order of hours, minutes, seconds) and then a char parameter and sets the instance variables.
-Run the code analyzers and commit your code now.
 - Getters for all the instance variables.
+Run the code analyzers and commit your code now.
 - A method named `getTotalMinutes` that does not take any parameters.
 It should return an integer value that represents the total number of minutes from midnight to the time stored in the `hour` and `min` instance variables (you can ignore the `sec` instance variable).
 You will find the `meridiem` instance variable helpful).
 Note that for the instance variable `meridiem`, `'A'`  represents AM and `'P'`  represents PM.
     - Uncomment the body of the tests with headers that start with "getTotalMinutesShouldReturn..." in the TestingTime class in the test/java directory to test this method.
 Run the code analyzers and commit your code now.
 - A method named `getTotalSeconds` that does not take any parameters.
 It should return an integer value that represents the total number of seconds from midnight to the time stored in the `hour`, `min` and `sec` instance variables.